Lamp Oil

 Standard Lamp Oil

 Standard lamp oil is simply a highly purified, refined, and distilled version of kerosene, a flammable hydrocarbon derived from petroleum.
-The purification process results in a completely different product, producing a smokeless, odorless, cleaner burning oil that is designed specifically for use in indoor lamps.
+The purification process results in a completely different product, producing a smokeless, odorless, and cleaner-burning oil that is specifically designed for use in indoor lamps.
 It comes in a variety of scents, including unscented.

-The steps taken to purify lamp oil make the product more expensive than kerosene but totally worth the cost as it makes indoor use possible.
+The steps taken to purify lamp oil make the product more expensive than kerosene but often justify the cost by enabling safe indoor use.

-Lamp Oil brands okay for indoor and outdoor use – in Tubular Lanterns and Flat Wick Oil Lamps:
+Lamp Oil brands approved for both indoor and outdoor use in Tubular Lanterns and Flat Wick Oil Lamps:

 Brands include - Lamplight Farms® Clear Medallion Brand Lamp Oil, Klean-Heat® Kerosene Substitute, Genuine Aladdin® Brand Lamp Oil, Florasense® Brand Lamp Oil

 Storage Conditions - Keep the lamp oil at or near room temperature.
-Do not store it in your garage or shed if it can freeze.
-Frozen oil may defrost too quickly, posing an explosive hazard.
-Protect from light.
+Do not store it in unheated garages or sheds where it could freeze, as frozen oil may defrost rapidly and pose a fire or explosion hazard.
+Protect from direct light.

-Shelf Life - Standard Lamp oil will store 2 years at 47 to 57 degrees F.
+Shelf Life - Standard Lamp oil will store for 2 years at 47°- 57°F.

 Paraffin lamp oil is liquid candle wax for use in liquid candles.
 It is for both indoor and outdoor use and is smokeless and odorless unless you purchase a product that is scented.

 Though the name “paraffin oil” is used interchangeably with standard lamp oil in other countries and in many articles posted online, in the United States paraffin oil is simply liquid candle wax.
-Be careful not to get the two confused.
-99% and 100% paraffin oil are not suitable for use in oil lamps or tubular lanterns that use a flat wick, or Kosmos or Matador-type oil lamps.
-It is to be used in candle oil lamps only.
+Be careful not to confuse the two: 99% and 100% paraffin oil are not suitable for use in oil lamps or tubular lanterns that utilize flat wicks (such as Kosmos or Matador-type oil lamps); instead, they are intended exclusively for use in candle oil lamps.

 Before purchasing lamp oil, always read the labels to make sure you know the type of lamp oil you are dealing with.

-Paraffin Lamp Oil brands okay for indoor and outdoor use – lamps or lanterns with 1/4 inch round, or 1/2 or smaller flat wicks:
+Paraffin Lamp Oil brands approved for indoor and outdoor use – for lamps or lanterns with 1/4-inch round or 1/2-inch (or smaller) flat wicks:

 Brands include - Aura Oil, Ult, Firelight Glass, Orvis Lamp Fuel, Northern Lights, Northwest, Pure Lite, Recochem Ultra-Clear Lamp Oil, Soft Light, Tropical Lights, Ultra-Pure, Weems & Plath

 Storage Conditions - Paraffin lamps and candle oil should be stored at room temperature.
-Protect from freezing – the liquid paraffin will become solid at about 15 degrees F, which will significantly decrease its shelf life once it’s thawed.
+Protect from freezing – liquid paraffin solidifies at about 15°F, which can significantly decrease its shelf life once it thaws.

 Shelf Life - Paraffin lamp oil will last indefinitely if stored in a sealed container and kept at room temperature.